-- Warm Fuzzy Jar: After a class meeting discussing the character traits necessary to have a positive community in the classroom, try this technique.
+- Warm Fuzzy Jar: Have a class meeting discussing character traits needed to have a positive community in the classroom.
+Then, try this technique.
 Pass out fuzzy balls to children who show kindness, cooperativeness, or acceptance.
-They can place the fuzzy balls into a jar and when the jar is full, the whole class can celebrate!
+They can place the fuzzy balls into a jar.
+When the jar is full, the whole class can celebrate!

 - Expressing Emotions: Help children learn to identify and express their emotions appropriately through engaging hands-on activities.
 Try the Express Yourself board game as a fun alternative!

 Games as Community Building Activities

 - Puzzles: Sometimes a simple puzzle is all it takes.
 Puzzles are an easy group task that you can use as a team effort.
 Sort students into small groups, and give each group a puzzle to complete.
 The first team to complete their puzzle gets a prize, or just bragging rights.
 Either way, it’s a simple and easy activity that will get them working together.

 - Ball Toss Name Game: Students sit in a circle and take turns tossing a large softball.
 As they toss the ball, they say the name of the person who is to catch it.
 Play proceeds until the names of the children are well-known.